net-tools/google-api/samples/Gmail.README.md

 - you have setup your Google Dev account (you have a Google client ID and a Google client secret)
 - you have enabled the Gmail API in the Google Developper Console setup your Google Dev account
-- you have updated the first two lines of Gmail.php with those credentials
+- you have updated the Credentials.php lines with those credentials

 Also :